tsCrate/tscrate-nodemcu/README.md

 #define LUA_USE_MODULES_SNTP
 ```

-For tips on building and flashing firmware and loading files see https://nodemcu.readthedocs.io/en/release/getting-started/
+For tips on building firmware, flashing firmware, and loading files see https://nodemcu.readthedocs.io/en/release/getting-started/

+Sample firmware can be found in [/firmware](https://github.com/tsCrate/NodeMcuDevice/tree/main/firmware)